-God doesn’t love you because of what you do; he loves you because you are you, his child, the one he longs to be with, and you will one day understand the importance of his profound existence!
+God doesn’t love you because of what you do.
+He loves you because you are you, his child, the one he longs to be with, and you will one day understand the importance of his profound existence!
 All we have is now, though.
 So make the most of it.
 This is your opportunity to live in his presence.

 God is able to pull you out of your past, so you can live fully, in the present.
 There is no greater time than now to turn your life around.
 The path will not be an easy one.
-You will be called to put away selfish desires, any arrogance, or any sense of entitlement.
+You will be called to put away selfish desires, any arrogance, or sense of entitlement.

 I’m friendly and passionate about my faith, family, and friends.
-Having a relationship with Jesus through prayer, conversation, and reading the Bible is crucial.
+Having a relationship with God through prayer, conversation, and reading the Bible is crucial.
 After being hit by a car while trying to cross the street on my way to school, I became paralyzed.

 I’ve taught numerous children and accumulated many jobs.
-I began by running my own teaching services incorporating math and other subjects.
+I began by running my own services incorporating math and other subjects.
 I’m certified to teach Phonics and passed the Phonics First Foundations Level I and II Courses.
-I’ve written over 200 articles.
+I’ve written well over 200 articles.
 My guest posts have been featured in Christianity Today, the Southern Writers Magazine, the Breathe Conference website and the Salonpas blog.